Effective: January 1, 2023

 - Audio and Visual Information such as digital photographs, audio recordings, and videos.

-- Technical Information includes internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Services.
+- Internet and Other Electronic Network Activity Information such as internet protocol (IP) address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Services.

 - Usage Data includes information about how you use our Services.